bahrus/be-value-added/README.md

 1. Be able to be passed a value
 2. Reflect that value in some way to an attribute and/or text content of the element.
-3. Optionally be able to observe the attribute for modifications from other causes, and sync that back up with the value.
+3. Optionally be able to observe the attribute for modifications from other sources, and sync that back up with the value.